Micro-Units and Micro-Apartments: What Are They?

 2. Common Areas

-2. Additional Storage
+3. Additional Storage

 micro unit bedroom space

-Your best bet for finding micro-apartments is to look in Downtown or adjacent neighborhoods.
 Trendy areas full of nightlife and amenities are also hotspots for micro-apartments and complexes.
-Although not impossible, you’re less likely to find micro rentals in the suburbs or neighborhoods known for cheap rent and spacious dwellings.
+Although not impossible, you’re less likely to find micro rentals in the suburbs or neighborhoods known for cheap rent and spacious dwellings, but they are becoming increasingly popular.

-Start your Search Early
+Start Your Search Early

 Know What You Are Looking For

 Most micro-units are between 200 and 400 square feet.
 They're not small one-bedroom apartments.
 Instead, they're usually an open concept area where your living room, bedroom, and kitchen all blend.
-They're more like a tiny loft than a studio apartment.

 You may want more separation of space or enough room to add some screen dividers.
-You may also be fine with a tiny micro apartment as long as there’s an on-site gym, rooftop terrace, and swimming pool.
+You may also be fine with a tiny micro-apartment as long as there’s an on-site gym, rooftop terrace, and swimming pool.

 Know what you’re looking for in your micro apartment before you start your search to score the place you want.